No one likes to be compared and probably will not be making it easy for you to do so.

 There are a few different types of property loans, such as fixed-rate mortgages, floating-rate mortgages, and interest-only mortgages depending on the region.
 Fixed-rate mortgages have a fixed interest rate and a fixed repayment term, while floating-rate (also called adjustable-rate in some regions) mortgages have an interest rate that can fluctuate over time.
 Interest-only mortgages allow borrowers to pay only the interest on their loan for a set period of time, after which they must begin paying off the principal as well.

-The latter is technically a repayment method rather than a loan type (which you can refer to our glossary on it, for more).
-But lenders like to brand their loan types differently to try to stand out but end up creating a nightmare for consumers with so many different terms for the same loan type.
-So do refer to our glossary and not just rely on the label they use to make sure both are on the same page, and you are not distracted by marketing terms!
+The latter is technically a repayment method rather than a loan type).
+However lenders like to brand their loan types differently to try to stand out but end up creating a nightmare for consumers with so many different terms for the same loan type.
+So do refer to our glossary and not just rely on the label they use to make sure both are on the same page, and you do not end up applying for the wrong loan type if you are not using us!

 Share on: